Northampton: Religion

-In terms of religion, 56.6% of residents described themselves as Christian, 29.4% reported no religion, 4.2% Muslim, 1.6% Hindu, 0.5% Sikh, 0.5% Other, 0.4% Buddhist and 0.1% Judaism.
-6.7% failed to report any affiliation.
+In terms of religion, 48.7% of residents described themselves as Christian, 35.7% as irreligious, 5.6% as Muslim, 1.9% as Hindu, 0.6% as other religions, 0.5% as Sikh, 0.4% as Buddhist and 0.1% as Jewish.
+6.5% failed to report any affiliation.

 Economy

 Northampton was a major centre of shoemaking and other leather industries, although only specialist shoemaking companies such as Barker Shoes, Church's, Crockett & Jones, Edward Green, Tricker's, (formerly located in nearby Earls Barton), and Wildsmith, survive.
 A large number of old shoe factories remain, mostly now converted to offices or accommodation, some of which are surrounded by terraced houses built for factory workers.

-Engineering became a major employer in Northampton during the post war years following the establishment of the British Timken tapered roller bearing factory at Duston in 1941 as a shadow factory for the main site in Birmingham during the Second World War.
-The factory which closed in 2002 employed over 4,000 employees at its peak and was a major engineering apprentice training employer.
+Engineering became a major employer in Northampton during the post-war years, following the establishment of the British Timken tapered roller bearing factory at Duston in 1941 as a shadow factory for the main site in Birmingham during the Second World War.
+The factory, which closed in 2002, employed over 4,000 employees at its peak and was a major engineering apprentice training employer.

-Northampton's main private-sector employers are now in distribution and finance rather than manufacturing, and include Avon Products, Barclaycard, Blacks Leisure Group, Nationwide Building Society (Anglia Building Society was formed by amalgamation of Northampton Town and County Building Society with Leicestershire Building Society in 1966 and subsequently merged with the Nationwide in 1987), Panasonic, Travis Perkins, Coca-Cola, Schweppes, Simply Business, National Grid, Texas Instruments and Carlsberg.
+Northampton's main private-sector employers are now in distribution and finance, rather than manufacturing, and include Avon Products, Barclaycard, Blacks Leisure Group, Nationwide Building Society (Anglia Building Society was formed by amalgamation of Northampton Town and County Building Society with Leicestershire Building Society in 1966 and subsequently merged with the Nationwide in 1987), Panasonic, Travis Perkins, Coca-Cola, Schweppes, Simply Business, National Grid, Texas Instruments and Carlsberg.
 In 1974, Princess Benedikte of Denmark opened Northampton's Carlsberg brewery, the first outside Denmark.
 The University of Northampton is also a major employer, as is St Andrew's Healthcare, a national mental health charity.
 St Andrew's Hospital, its flagship hospital and the United Kingdom's largest psychiatric hospital, is based in Northampton.
 In 2014, Experian named Northampton as "the best place in the UK to start and run a business."
 In 2017, the town's annual economic output, as measured by gross value added, was worth £7.31 billion.

-Northampton was expected to be affected by the insolvency of Northamptonshire County Council in 2018, as the council implemented significant budget cuts for two years.
-That was expected to include maintenance of only the "bare legal minimum of service, focused only on the most vulnerable residents".
+The town was expected to be affected by the insolvency of Northamptonshire County Council in 2018, as the council implemented significant budget cuts for two years.
+That was expected to include maintenance of only the "bare legal minimum of service, focused only on the most vulnerable residents."

 Health inequality in Northampton is high, with the life expectancy gap between the least deprived and most deprived men reaching over a decade.
-Additionally, the constituency is 'considerably worse than [the] England average' in violent crime, self harm, under 18 conception and GCSE achievement.
+Additionally, the constituency is 'considerably worse than [the] England average' in violent crime, self-harm, under-18 conception and GCSE achievement.